inovintell/docs-template/README.md

 - Click green button `Use this template`
 - Name your repository however you wish (snakecase advised)
-- Enable `gh-pages` branch on `/root` to have your documentation hosted (see [here](https://docs.github.com/en/pages/quickstart))
+- Enable `gh-pages` branch on `/` to have your documentation hosted (see [here](https://docs.github.com/en/pages/quickstart))
 - Optional (but recommended):
-[add main branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)
+[add main branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) rules
 - That is all, all functionalities below are inherited!

 > __For optimal experience please use language/functionality